Skip to main content

 We are proud of the work we are doing in this area and demonstrating leadership in many ways.

 • Additional capacity.
 In some cases, Utilities Kingston has been increasing pipe or pumping capacity to help decrease overflows.
 For example, the two sewage forcemains from River Street Sewage Pump Station were recently twinned all the way across the Great Cataraqui River to the start of the Ravensview Trunk Sewer.
-This increases the amount the River Street Sewage Pump Station can pump to the Ravensview Wastewater Treatment Plant.
+This increases the amount of water the River Street Sewage Pump Station can pump to the Ravensview Wastewater Treatment Plant.

 • Extraneous flow reduction.
 Utilities Kingston has undertaken extraneous flow reduction projects to reduce the impact of leaky joints, cracks and illegal storm connections to the sanitary sewer system.
 These programs are complete and focused on the North End Trunk Sewer service area and the Portsmouth area.

 • Better overflow monitoring.
-Utilities Kingston has been monitoring overflows for quite some time, but in 2016, a project was completed to equip all remaining overflows in the collection system with new reliable and accurate monitoring equipment.
+Utilities Kingston has been monitoring overflows for quite some time, but in 2016, a project was completed to equip all remaining overflows in the collection system with new, reliable and accurate monitoring equipment.
 Now, Utilities Kingston is able to identify and quantify overflows anywhere they are possible in the sewer network.

 Check our page on sewer overflow reduction to learn about other ways we are actively reducing the problem.